 The other half, the anterior lobe, comes from tissues originating from the roof of the embryonic mouth, and controls sex hormone levels, lactation, growth hormone, natural body steroids, and the thyroid gland.

-The pituitary is responsible for almost all of the body's hormonal systems, taking all of its cues from the hypothalmus, the hidden and very deeply located Grand Wizard of the brain.
+The pituitary is responsible for almost all of the body's hormonal systems, taking all of its cues from the hypothalamus, the hidden and very deeply located Grand Wizard of the brain.

-The hypothalmus also controls such activities as body temperature, sexual drive, appetite, blood glucose levels, and sleep/arousal behavior patterns.
+The hypothalamus also controls such activities as body temperature, sexual drive, appetite, blood glucose levels, and sleep/arousal behavior patterns.